carlbradbury79/react-redux-task-timer/README.md

 # Simple React & Redux Toolkit Task

+## Redux Actions

+- AddTask - Adds new task to state
+- EditTask - If task already exists, edit the seconds value
+- RemoveTask - Remove a task from state

-## Start
+## Start/Stop Button

 When start is clicked the timer starts.
-The timer uses useEffect and setInterval
+The timer uses useEffect and setInterval.
+The button toggles from starting and stopping.

-## Stop

 When stop is clicked, the timer will stop and the task and its time are added to state via a dispached action

-## Reset
+## Reset Button

 The form is reset and the timer is set back to 0

 ## Tasks list

 The state is read in the tasks component, and displayed.
-The total time for all the tasks is displayed below
+The total time for all the tasks is displayed in a component that turns total seconds into minutes/seconds

-## Issues/todo

-The tasks are not updated, a new one is created each time The ids can be resued, causing React to get upset when mapping over the tasks It looks rrrrrrubbish